 Do Firms Hedge During Distress?

-Firms are less likely to use derivatives as they approach distress, even though theory predicts risk management is more valuable then.
-By expanding the definition of hedging to include purchase obligations (POs) – non-cancelable forward contracts with suppliers – we are able to understand how firms hedge and whether hedging matters.
-Firms rely on POs during distress, often switching from derivatives to these contracts.
+Firms are less likely to use financial derivatives as they approach distress, even though theory predicts risk management is more valuable in these situations.
+By expanding the definition of hedging to include purchase obligations (POs) - non-cancelable forward contracts with suppliers – we are able to understand how firms hedge and whether hedging matters.
+We provide the first evidence that firms rely on POs during distress, often switching from derivatives to these contracts.
 Firms also initiate POs in response to liquidity shocks.
-Moreover, compared to derivatives, PO hedging enables higher investment levels during distress.
-Firms adjust – but do not cease – hedging when constrained and this mitigates underinvestment.
+Moreover, compared to hedging with derivatives, hedging with POs enables higher investment levels during times of financial distress.
+Firms adjust – but do not cease - hedging near distress and this mitigates underinvestment.

 Suggested Citation: Suggested Citation